 Visits to the library for formal presentation on literature search by subject librarian and for practice in finding information in the literature under the guidance of the instructor.
 Writing abstracts under supervision.
-Lectures presented on statistics.
+Lectures presented on statistics and research methodology.
 Oral presentation of project proposal to staff, students and an assessor.